indrora/ponzu/docs/spec.md

 | mTime           | 4   | 1     | timestamp | Modified time of the file           |
 | compressionType | 5   | 1     | integer   | Record compression type             |
 | osMetadata      | 6   | 1     | map       | OS-Specific attributes              |

-Paths in Ponzu archives MUST NOT contain . or .. characters except for symlink targets.
-Compliant implementations MUST NOT allow the creation of files below the level of the prefix.

 ### Symlinks and Hardlinks